Seeed-Studio/sscma-model-zoo/README.md

 If you wish to use the model provided by SSCMA Model Zoo, we recommend that you follow the following steps:

 1. Based on actual needs, select corresponding application scenario and choose appropriate neural networks.
-You can browse the test results that we provide for dicision.
+You can browse the test results that we provide for decision.
 2. Download the selected pre-trained model.
 For public pre-trained models, you can directly download them through the model link in the test results table.
 3. Please refer to [SSCMA Documentation - Deployment Example](https://sensecraftma.seeed.cc/SSCMA/examples/examples) to deploy on edge computing devices.
 You can also use SSCMA to run our models on your computer, reproduce our test results or infer directly.